PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level13.md

 Don't remember to delete temporary space.

 **Important**: `gunzip`, `bunzip2` are decompressing commands for `gzip`,`bzip2` file, and `tar -xf` is extracting command for `tar` file.
-There are many file types so we will not dive in these commands.
-Remember that these command only accept the correct extention, so we need to rename the file before use them.
+There are many file types so I will not dive in these commands.
+Remember that these command only accept the correct extention, so I need to rename the file before use them.

 ## Key Takeaways